nxt-insurance/nxt_http_client/README.md

 # NxtHttpClient

 Build http clients with ease.
-NxtHttpClient is a simple DSL on top of the [typhoeus](https://github.com/typhoeus/typhoeus) gem.
-NxtHttpClient mostly provides you a simple configuration functionality to setup http connections on the class level.
-Furthermore it's mostly a callback framework that allows you to seamlessly handle your responses.
-Since it's is just a simple layer on top of [typhoeus](https://github.com/typhoeus/typhoeus) it also allows to access and configure the original `Typhoeus::Request` before making a request.
+NxtHttpClient is a DSL on top of the [typhoeus](https://github.com/typhoeus/typhoeus) gem.
+NxtHttpClient provides configuration functionality to set up HTTP connections on the class level, and attach callbacks that allow you to seamlessly handle responses, as well as configure the original `Typhoeus::Request` before making a request.